koendv/paste_dispenser/README.md

 	[w] Save profile
 	[h] Help

+### Speed
 Forward speed can be set using the *faster*/*slower* buttons on the dispenser itself or using the console menu.

 If *forward steps* is zero, the syringe plunger is pushed down as long as you press the *push* button or the foot switch pedal.
 This is useful for making beads, and the normal setting when dispensing solder paste.
 If *forward steps* is non-zero, pushing the *forward* button or the foot switch moves the plunger down exactly the number of steps in the settings.
 This is useful for making precise, repeatable dots, e.g. as a glue or lubricating oil dispenser.

+Backward speed can only be set using the console menu.

+### Pullback
 Sometimes paste keeps oozing out after you stop dispensing.
 If *pullback steps* is non-zero, then after a *pullback delay* period of inactivity the plunger will move back *pullback steps*, to stop paste oozing out.
 How successful this is and how many steps the plunger needs to pull back to stop the oozing depends upon paste viscosity. *Pullback* works better with low viscosity liquids than with high viscosity paste.

+### Microstepping
+The controller supports up to 1/64 microstepping.
+This is open loop voltage control; choose speed and microstepping that goes well with your stepper motor.
+Default is half-stepping.

-## Saved Profiles
+### Saved Profiles

-Once you have found a setting which works, you can save it for later.
+Once you have found a setting that works, you can save it for later.
 Up to five profiles can be saved.
 These profiles are remembered even when the power is turned off.
 After power-up the last saved settings are used.

 ## Power supply

 Use a 5.0V 1A phone charger as power supply.
 The TB6612 stepper motor driver IC supports 5V 1.2A continuous, but can be damaged by higher currents.
 Using a power supply with a maximum current less than 1.2A protects the driver IC in case of short circuit or stall.

-The voltage range is 4.5V-5.5V.
+The voltage range is 4.5V to 5.5V.
 More than 5.5V is too much for the atmega328p microcontroller; less than 4.5V and the TB6612 stepper driver stops working.

+The board has a MOSFET for reverse polarity protection.

 ## Connecting everything